dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

 zcli push
 ```

 Select `astro-libsql`, then the `frontend` service.
-Once deployed, the site should be accessible at `http://frontend:4321/` (assuming you're still connected to the VPN and your Astro project is using the default port).
+Once deployed, the site should be accessible at `http://frontend:4321` (assuming you're still connected to the VPN and your Astro project is using the default port).
 Again the status of the service can be verified in the Zerops dashboard under `frontend` service runtime logs.

-If you're using the [example GitHub repository](https://github.com/dallyh/astro-libsql-zerops-example), then after seeding, open the page [http://frontend:4321](http://frontend:4321) in your browser, and you should see comments from the database!
+If you're using the [example GitHub repository](https://github.com/dallyh/astro-libsql-zerops-example), then after you push the service, open the page [http://frontend:4321](http://frontend:4321) in your browser, and you should see comments from the database!

 ![Page with data](../../../assets/content/blog/zerops-astro-libsql-pg-data.png)